 Introduction to Immigration Law

 This chapter explores immigration and citizenship law in Australia.
-This includes different types of Australian visas, unlawful non-citizens, reviews of migration and visa decisions made by the Department of Home Affairs (hereinafter the Department).
+This includes types of Australian visas, the status of unlawful non-citizens, reviews of migration and visa decisions made by the Department of Home Affairs (hereinafter the Department).
 There are also useful contacts and other available resources listed on the last page.

 Understanding visa language

 Language around immigration and citizenship include: ‘subclass’, which refers to the type of visa, for example a tourist visa could be Subclass 976 ETA (Visitor).
 ‘Decision maker’ is the term used to refer to the employee of the Department who processes a visa application.